hpcaubuserguide/hpcaub_userguide/userdoc/octopus/abaqus.rst

    source ~/.bashrc
    module load abaqus/2020
+   # module load intel/2021   # uncomment to load the intel compiler to build user subroutines
    abaqus job=my_abaqus_sim_name input=my_sim.inp cpus=`nproc` mp_mode=threads interactive

 Multi-node parallel Abaqus jobs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following job script :ref:`below <abaqus_multinode_mpi>` can be used to run a parallel Abaqus job using multiple compute nodes in batch mode.
 The script below can be downloaded by clicking :download:`here <abaqus/slurm_abaqus_mpi_job.sh>`

 If a graphica user interface job is used then the following :download:`script <abaqus/slurm_abaqus_mpi_env_gen.sh>`